Causes of cancer: Metabolic theory of cancer

 Low-carbohydrate or ketogenic diets have been suggested as an adjunct to first-line cancer therapy.
 These diets greatly reduce levels of glucose in body fluids, thus starving cancer cells of their preferred energy source.

 However, the metabolic theory is still under investigation and remains controversial.
 While there is evidence supporting the role of altered metabolism in cancer, many researchers are now examining cancer as a complex interplay of genetic mutations and metabolic dysregulation, rather than a purely genetic or purely metabolic disease.
-As of 2020, no randomized controlled trials of ketogenic diets in cancer treatment had been conducted.